Edith Wiens: Awards

 Wiens won first prize in the Robert Schumann International Competition for Pianists and Singers, second prize at the ARD International Music Competition in Munich, and was a prize winner at the Mozart Competition in Salzburg.
 She has honorary doctorates from Oberlin College and the University of Regina, as well as from the University of Saskatchewan in Canada.
 She was invested an Officer of the Order of Canada in 2000.
 The Bavarian Ministry of Culture awarded her the Pro meritis scientiae et litterarum honor.

 Personal life

 Wiens was briefly Chair of Voice at the Juilliard School, a position formerly held by former Juilliard School faculty member Edith Bers, the late Sanford Sylvan, and current Juilliard School faculty member Cynthia Hoffmann.

+Wiens is married to German cellist Kai Moser.
+They have two children: cellist Johannes Moser and pianist Benjamin Moser (Musiker).